Support & FAQ

 Stable internet connection (WiFi required at this time)

-A "Join Ticket"
+A "Join Ticket" for network access

 Q: What are the recommended device requirements to run shdwDrive?
 A: To run shdwDrive effectively, your device should meet these specifications: